 These are the ‘good bacteria’ that help keep your intestine in tip-top health.
 They not only play a vital role in digestive function, but they also boost the immune system, help you sleep and assist with the synthesis of certain vitamins.
 They also prevent the colonisation of the harmful bacteria in the gut, which can then leak into the body.

 A good probiotic supplement is the perfect support for your digestion and to balance your gut flora.
 Probiotics also occur naturally in some fermented foods such as kefir, live yoghurt and kombucha.
 They are best taken or eaten daily to keep up a healthy balance of microbes.
+We're so passionate about the benefits of probiotics, we even added one to our best-selling Immunity Complex.

 Zinc is a powerful antioxidant and is vital for overall health.
 It helps to build up immunity and boost your body’s resistance to viruses.
 It also helps to support a wide range of chronic conditions such as rheumatoid arthritis, chronic fatigue, and alleviate digestive complaints owing to its anti-inflammatory properties.